gatsbyjs/homepage-starters/README.md

 ```
 ````

-The `name` variable is used to replace the `$` in the code snippet.
+The `repo` variable is used to replace the `$` in the code snippet.
 Currently this is a simple call to `String.replace` and will not work if the code snippet includes the `$` symbol.

 ### Generating new README.md files